 Beardbrand sends customers a post-holidays postcard to remind them of their purchase and offer a discount on their next one.

 Wrap up your holiday marketing campaign with Boxing Day (or Boxing Week) promotions.
 Send teasers for these ahead of Christmas to hit inboxes early.

 Marketing during the holidays is a different beast.
 For one, your customers are typically shopping for others, not themselves.
 And shipping cut-off dates create a sense of rush and urgency.
-Adapt your marketing efforts to the unique nature of holiday shopping to give your customers a positive experience that will keep them coming back into the new year.
+Use these holiday marketing tips and tools to adapt your efforts to the unique nature of the holiday season and give your customers a positive experience that will keep them coming back into the new year.

 What is the best form of marketing for the holidays?